ckorgial/IARIADevIDFusion/README.md

-# Camera Model Identification Using Audio and Visual Content from Videos
+# Explainable Camera Model Identification Employing log-Mel Spectrograms from Videos’ Audio

-This repository contains the code for the paper *Camera Model Identification Using Audio and Visual Content from Videos* introduced by Ioannis Tsingalis, Christos Korgialas and Constantine Kotropoulos
+This repository contains the code for the paper *Explainable Camera Model Identification Employing log-Mel Spectrograms from Videos’ Audio* introduced by Christos Korgialas, Ioannis Tsingalis, and Constantine Kotropoulos

-## Abstract

-The identification of device brands and models plays a pivotal role in the realm of multimedia forensic applications.
-This paper presents a framework capable of identifying devices using audio, visual content, or a fusion of them.
-The fusion of visual and audio content occurs in a later stage through the application of two fundamental fusion rules, namely the product and the sum rule.
-The device identification problem is tackled as a classification one by leveraging Convolutional Neural Networks.
-Experimental evaluation illustrates that the proposed framework exhibits promising classification performance when using audio or visual content independently.
-Furthermore, although the fusion results don't consistently surpass both individual modalities, they demonstrate promising potential for enhancing classification performance.
-Future research could concentrate on refining the fusion process to consistently improve classification performance in both modalities.
-Finally, a statistical significance test is performed for a more in-depth study of the overall classification results.

 ----------------------------------------------------------
 ## Usage